hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The happens-before graph is used to define data races and deadlocks.
 Moreover, it can be used for lowering, specifically it can be used to
 - determine which channels are used concurrently and which are not.
-- how the code can be mapped to a task-based model
+- how the code can be mapped to a task-based or thread-based model

 ### Data Races